ARMmbed/mbed-os-example-filesystem/README.md

 This example demonstrates how to use the Mbed OS file system.

-More information about the Mbed OS file system and other related pieces of the Mbed OS storage stack can be found [here](https://os.mbed.com/docs/v5.6/reference/storage.html).
+You can find more information about the Mbed OS file system and other related pieces of the Mbed OS storage stack [in the storage overview](https://os.mbed.com/docs/v5.6/reference/storage.html).

 ## Hardware requirements

 This example uses a block device as storage.
-This can be either an external block device (one of SPI flash, DataFlash, or an SD card) or simulated on a heap block device on boards with enough RAM.
+This can be either an external block device (one of SPI flash, DataFlash or an SD card) or simulated on a heap block device on boards with enough RAM.

-By default, this example uses an instance of LittleFS on external SPI flash.
+This example uses an instance of the LittleFileSystem API (LittleFS) on external SPI flash.
 The [changing the block device](#changing-the-block-device) section describes how to change the file system or block device in the example.